 3. Complete and pass an interview with department faculty.

-6. Submit a negative tuberculosis skin test or chest X-ray taken within the last three years.
+7. Submit a negative tuberculosis skin test taken within the last 4 years or chest X-ray taken within the last eight years.
 Tuberculosis clearance must be valid through student teaching.

-11. Demonstrate ability to communicate orally in English at the level required of public school teachers by demonstration of English production skills in the course EDEL 380 (EDEL 200 for ITEP candidates) and through an oral interview with department faculty.
+12. Demonstrate ability to communicate orally in English at the level required of public school teachers by demonstration of English production skills in the course EDEL 200 and through an oral interview with department faculty.
 In the case of candidates for a Bilingual Authorization Multiple Subject Credential, there is a bilingual interview requirement in English and the target language.